Kaezrr/Raytracer-from-scratch/README.md

-# Ray Tracer in One Weekend
+# Ray Tracer from scratch.

-Learning to make a simple ray tracer in c++
+A simple brute force path tracer made in c++.
+No external libraries or APIs used.

+### A 1080p sample that took 2 hours to render: